acv-98/Game-of-Life-Designer/README.md

 # Game of Life Designer

-** Motivation **
+**Motivation**

-Ever since I stumbled upon Conway's Game of Life [Wikipedia Link](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life), I wanted to try implementing it because I found it really interesting how a few simple rules can generate so much evolution.
+Ever since I stumbled upon Conway's Game of Life ([Wikipedia Link](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life){:target="_blank"}), I wanted to try implementing it because I found it really interesting how a few simple rules can generate so much evolution.

 The original game is known as a zero-player-game, meaning you mainly just watch it do its thing without interacting with it at all.
-I wanted to change that and make it as interactive as possible by letting the user design the initial starting points and even delete or add new cells mid game
+I wanted to change that and make it as interactive as possible by letting the user design the initial starting points and even delete or add new cells mid game.

-** Animation rules **
+**Animation rules**

 Each point represents a cell.